Texas FHA Loans

-FHA loan is the most lenient among all loan programs in the market.
+It has been said that an FHA loan is the most lenient among all loan programs in the market.
 FHA qualification guidelines are straightforward.
-The objective of the FHA is to make loans reasonable for many house buyers; hence, it’s primary focus is the income and credit history of the borrower.
-If an applicant has below-average credit, that individual can still apply for an FHA loan given they have had no delinquent payments for a year as a minimum from the date of application Borrowers with low credit scores can apply much simpler for an FHA loan as opposed to conventional ones that typically need a least score of 620.
+The objective of the FHA is to make loans reasonable for many home buyers; hence, it’s primary focus is the ability to pay back and the credit history of the borrower.
+If an applicant has below-average credit, that individual can still apply for an FHA loan and qualify if they have had no delinquent payments for a year as a minimum from the date of application.
+Borrowers with low credit scores can apply much simpler for an FHA loan as opposed to conventional ones that typically need at least a mid-FICO score of 620.

 Property Appraisal Report

 All FHA loans require a property appraisal to determine its value and ensure its security.
 An assessment may not be required but is highly suggested.
-An appraisal is an expert assessment of an independent third party, the appraiser, providing the value of the property concerning the sales price.
+An appraisal is an expert assessment by an independent third party, the appraiser, providing the value of a property relative to the sales price.
 FHA appraisal report goes beyond the property value itself.
 The appraiser is also required to inspect the property to meet HUD’s minimum requirements for safety, soundness, and security.

 A Few Myths About FHA Loans

 FHA loans are a great option that allows numerous potential first-time home purchasers with past credit issues to break into the American dream of home-ownership.
 Seller concessions are high, and costs are low in today’s market standard.

 The days of the subprime market for a hundred percent financing are gone and nothing but a thing of the past.
 FHA is the only viable option for several prospective purchasers to get a mortgage.
 Also, thousands of house owners who purchased houses in the past utilizing such subprime mortgages are now facing interest rate increase!
 The following are a few myths about FHA loans that stop people from applying.